RaihanArvi/WiseStock/README.md

-# WiseStocks - Stock Analyzer
+# WiseStocks - Stock Portfolio Management and Analyzer

 ## What is WiseStocks?
 <div style="text-align:center;">